 Plus, this protein cookie has no eggs and no wheat, so it can safely be eaten raw (or underbaked).

-I went through 8 versions trying to get this giant chocolate chip cookie recipe just right.
+I originally went through 8 versions trying to get this giant chocolate chip cookie recipe just right.
 I played with the ratios, made substitutions, and adjusted the cook time/temperature.
 High-protein baking can be very stubborn if it’s not done correctly, so I want to share with you all of the trials and errors I went through.

 I wanted to use Lenny & Larry’s as a my jumping-off point for these cookies.
 In terms of size, I wanted them to be larger, and I wanted the nutrition to be more appealing.
 Here’s how they end up comparing:

 This recipe is a bit higher in fat (which isn’t necessarily a bad thing), but other than that, I’d say it’s much more appealing across the board.

-Main Ingredients & Substitutions
+Main Ingredients & Substitutions for Protein Cookies

 Like I mentioned earlier, I went through 8 variations of this recipe, so I want to tell you which ingredients work best, and why.

 Main Protein Source: A Whey/Casein Blend.

-I will add this: make sure you like the protein powder you use.
+I will add this: make sure you like the taste of the protein powder you use.
 If you have an old vanilla whey protein in the pantry that you can’t stomach, don’t try to make this recipe with it.
 The protein is the main ingredient, so it’s going to taste terrible if you hate the protein powder.
 I highly suggest investing in a good brand, and PEScience has been treating me quite well so far.
 In fact, it’s a powder you can taste right of the tub and enjoy (if you want to).

 Main Flour: Oat Flour